Mitt Romney: 2018 Utah U.S. Senate campaign

 September and October 2017 press reports said that should U.S. Senator Orrin Hatch retire, Romney would run for that seat in 2018.
-On January 2, 2018, after Hatch announced that he would retire, Romney changed his Twitter location from Massachusetts to Holladay, Utah, contributing to speculation that he was considering a Senate campaign.
+On January 2, 2018, after Hatch announced that he would retire, many speculated that he was considering a Senate campaign.
 On February 16, 2018, Romney formally launched his campaign with a video message posted on Facebook and Twitter.

 At the state Republican nominating convention held on April 21, 2018, Romney received 1,585 delegate votes (49.1%), finishing second to State Representative Mike Kennedy, with 1,642 delegate votes (50.9%).
 Since neither Romney nor Kennedy garnered the 60% of delegate votes necessary to claim the endorsement, they competed in a June 26 primary election.
 In the primary, Romney defeated Kennedy, 71.7–28.3%.

 Romney was elected U.S. senator from Utah on November 6, defeating Democratic nominee Jenny Wilson, 62.6% to 30.9%.

 With his election, Romney became the third person to have served as governor of one state and senator from another state.
 (The other two were William W. Bibb, who served as a U.S. senator from Georgia and then the first governor of Alabama, and Sam Houston, who was the sixth governor of Tennessee before becoming a U.S. senator from Texas.)